Oxford Colleges: All Souls. How to Visit & What to See

 All Souls College

 All Souls College is a constituent college of the University of Oxford.
 It was founded by Henry VI and it has no undergraduate members.
-Unique to All Souls, all of its members automatically become fellows or members of the college’s governing body.

 Sir Christopher Wren was a fellow from 1653, and in 1658 produced a sundial for the college.
 For over five hundred years All Souls College admitted only men; women were first allowed to join the college as fellows in 1979.
+Today, All Souls College is a small, exclusive group, known for being a place for some of the brightest minds in academia.

-What's the History of All Souls College?
+A Short History of All Souls College

 The Buildings of All Souls College